rogervaas/keycloak-authz/README.md

 This a temporary repository holding an Authorization Server based on [Keycloak](https://github.com/keycloak/keycloak).

-It is under heavy development and should be used only for evaluation or testing purposes.
-If you need to get it running, please reach me on IRC, #keycloak on Freenode.

-More documentation about concepts, installation, configuration, how to use it and examples will be added as soon as some things are defined.

 ## Overview

 This projects leverage Keycloak Authorization capabilities in order to support fine-grained permissions and policies with a mix